Eschatologue/CM_wiki/docs/character-creation/classes.md

 ### :material-mixed-martial-arts:{ .lg .middle } Monk

+*Main article: [Monk]*

-:   *Channel your cosmic enlightenment by deftly dodging and efficiently disassembling your foes through stunning strikes and a whirlwind of martial art attacks."*
+> *Channel your cosmic enlightenment by deftly dodging and efficiently disassembling your foes through stunning strikes and a whirlwind of martial art attacks."*

-:   **Monks** were spiritual ascetics and practitioners of a mystical energy known as ki, the magical essence which flows through all living things.
+**Monks** were spiritual ascetics and practitioners of a mystical energy known as ki, the magical essence which flows through all living things.
 Monks utilized this energy to augment their own physical abilities, granting them extraordinary speed and strength.
 Monks could also use their own ki to alter the energy flow in other living creatures, for both defensive and offensive purposes

-**Monastic Tradition**
+**Monastic Tradition ^3rd-level^**

 <div class="grid cards" markdown>